ipfs/js-ipfs/examples/custom-libp2p/README.md

 # Customizing the libp2p node

-This example shows you how to make full use of the ipfs configuration to create a libp2p generator function.
+This example shows you how to make full use of the ipfs configuration to create a libp2p factory function.
 As IPFS applications become more complex, their needs for a custom libp2p node also grow.
-Instead of fighting with configuration options, you can use your own libp2p generator to get exactly what you need.
+Instead of fighting with configuration options, you can use your own libp2p factory to get exactly what you need.
 This example shows you how.

 ## Run this example